isc-projects/bind9/doc/notes/notes-9.17.12.rst

 - ``named`` crashed after skipping a primary server while transferring a zone over TLS.
 This has been fixed.
 [GL #2562]

-- When dumping the cache to file, TTLs were being increased with ``max-stale-ttl``.
-Also the comment above stale RRsets could have nonsensical values if the RRset was still marked a stale but the ``max-stale-ttl`` has passed (and is actually an RRset awaiting cleanup).
-Both issues have now been fixed.
-[GL #389] [GL #2289]

-- ``named`` would overwrite a zone file unconditionally when it recovered from a corrupted journal.
-[GL #2623]

-- After the networking manager was introduced to ``named`` to handle incoming traffic, it was discovered that the recursive performance had been degraded compared to the previous version (9.11).
-This has been now fixed by running internal tasks inside the networking manager worker threads, so they do not compete for resources.
-[GL #2638]

-- With ``dnssec-policy``, when creating new keys also check for keyid conflicts between the new keys too.
-[GL #2628]